ola22/Interpreter/README.md

 ## Usage exaples
 In directories good/bad you can find positive/negative usage examples of code written in Olol.
 You can run them for example with `cabal new-exec interpreter good/<input_file_name>`.
 The output returned by given program is in its comments, next to each expression.

+## Implementation info
+Whole project consists of some major modules: Typechecker (for static typing), Parser (which parses program), TreeEvaluator (for evaluating expressions) and Main with Executor (for running input program).
+It has also Definitions modules (with definitions of all types and datastructures, used in interpreter code) and Printer (for printing results).
+At first program is parsed, then all types are checked and finally it is executed.
+I didn't use BNFC, that's why my grammar is rather informal.
+For parsing I've used megaparsec library (Parser monad).
+Static typing is done with type inference (H-M algorithm).
+Parsing errors, types mismatch and unknown identifiers errors are detected staticly.
+Other errors (like zero division, zero modulo or multiple declaration of the same type) are detected staticly.